Bubobubobubobubo/sardine/docs/tutorial.md

 @swim
 def pluck(d=0.25):
     S('pluck', midinote=a.get()).out()
-    anew(pluck, d=0.25)
+    a(pluck, d=0.25)
 ```

-In this example, we are listening on CC n°20 on the first midi channel (`0`), on the default MIDI port.
+In this example, we are listening on CC n°`20` on the first midi channel (`0`), on the default MIDI port.
 Sardine cannot assert the value of a given MIDI Control before it receives a first message therefore the initial value will be assumed to be `0`.

 You can fine tune your listening object by tweaking the parameters: